Happie24/Astronomy/README.md

-# Exploring the cosmos, where every star tells a story and every galaxy holds a mystery
+# Exploring the Symphony of the Stars

 <dl>
 <dt>Course Name</dt>